chhuang-one/sqxclib/doc/SqColumn.md

 /* If your columnPointers are sorted by name, pass SQB_TYPE_SORTED to last argument. */ const SqType type = SQ_TYPE_INITIALIZER(YourStruct, columnPointers, SQB_TYPE_SORTED);

-	table = sq_schema_create_by_type(schema, "your_table_name", type);
+	/* use C function to create table by type */ table = sq_schema_create_by_type(schema, "your_table_name", type);
 ```